ray-project/ray/doc/source/ray-core/placement-group.rst

 .. note::

-  When using placement groups, it is recommended to verify that their placement groups are ready (by calling ``ray.get(pg.ready())``) and have the proper resources.
-Ray assumes that the placement group will be properly created and does *not* print a warning about infeasible tasks.
+  When using placement groups, it is recommended to verify their placement groups are ready (by calling ``ray.get(pg.ready())``) and have the proper resources.
+Ray assumes that the placement group is properly created and does *not* print a warning about infeasible tasks.

   .. tabbed:: Python